 The use or lack of love defines who we are; it makes up the total of our personality

-— we are defined as friendly, kind, or harsh, rugged, etc.
+— we are defined as friendly, kind, or harsh, cold, etc.

 The use or lack of love is the key factor of how other people relate to us.